A landmark climate change case will open at the top UN court as island nations fear rising seas - World News

 “We want the court to confirm that the conduct that has wrecked the climate is unlawful,” Margaretha Wewerinke-Singh, who is leading the legal team for the Pacific island nation of Vanuatu, told The Associated Press.

-In the decade up to 2023, sea levels have risen by a global average of around 4.3 centimeters (1.7 inches), with parts of the Pacific rising higher still.
-The world has also warmed 1.3 degrees Celsius (2.3 Fahrenheit) since pre-industrial times because of the burning of fossil fuels.
+In the decade up to 2023, sea levels have risen by a global average of around 4.3 centimetres, with parts of the Pacific rising higher still.
+The world has also warmed 1.3 degrees Celsius since pre-industrial times because of the burning of fossil fuels.

 Vanuatu is one of a group of small states pushing for international legal intervention in the climate crisis.